janklab/MlxShake/docs/index.md

 Export Matlab Live Scripts to Markdown and other formats!

-See [the main README](https://github.com/janklab/ExportMlx) for more info.
+See the [main ExportMlx README](https://github.com/janklab/ExportMlx/README.md) for more info.
 This web site is still under construction.

 ## Pages